 Here’s a couple of photos to show what it was like.
 The blobs show how hard it was to keep the sleet off the camera lens!

 Saturday morning was horrible – foggy and wet – so we headed for our nearest big town, Barrow in Furness.
-It’s not the most romantic destination around, but it has all the ‘big stories’ to hit, plus The Dock Museum, which is great to poke round on a wet day.
+It’s not the most romantic destination around, but it has all the ‘big stores’ to hit, plus The Dock Museum, which is great to poke round on a wet day.

 The journey was interesting as the road south down the lake had flooded badly in half a dozen places after overnight rain.
 We got through in our trusty 4×4 but I was glad we weren’t in something low-slung!